Portfolio manager’s Letter August 2002

-From March 31, 2000 to July 31, 2002 the composite return for Losch Investment Management Company’s managed accounts was a plus 27.4%, while the Wilshire total Market index has shown a decline of 39.7% and the NASDAQ is down 70.9%.
-Normally I, as investment manager, would consider it impossible to beat the big indexes by this sort of margin, but these clearly are not ordinary times.
+From March 31, 2000 to July 31, 2002 the composite return for Losch Asset Management Company’s managed accounts was a plus 27.4%, while the Wilshire total Market index has shown a decline of 39.7% and the NASDAQ is down 70.9%.
+Normally I would consider it impossible to beat the big indexes by this sort of margin, but these clearly are not ordinary times.
 While, this performance is probably not a testimony to management genius, it is clearly a documentation of the insanity that prevailed on Wall Street two and a quarter years ago.
-I, as investment manager, thought it might be interesting to explore some of the reasons behind these results.
+I thought it might be interesting to explore some of the reasons behind these results.

 1. First of all by January of 1999 we held no Tech stocks.
 After attending annual meetings since 1992 it had finally dawned on me that Warren Buffett’s aversion to Tech was not really based on his lack of understanding of Technology, but his belief that it was impossible to make meaningful long term predictions.
 Besides, by the summer 1999 the valuations were absurd.
 Mr. Market was paying a huge premium for uncertainty; his chronic bi-polar personality had turned him stupid.